-NEW - White gloves are required for any classes that have items made from: fabric, yarn, wood and for some antiques, etc. e.g. quilts, sewing, needlecrafts, knitting/crocheting, wood craft with no finishes, fragile antique documents, to name a few.
+NEW - White gloves are required for any classes that involve items made from fabric, yarn, wood, and for some antiques, such as quilts, sewing, needlecrafts, knitting/crocheting, and wood crafts without finishes, as well as fragile antique documents, among others.

-IMPORTANT: Be aware of jewelry especially rings while judging knitting, crochet, wood crafts, antiques or other items that could be damaged.
+IMPORTANT: Be aware of jewelry, especially rings, while judging knitting, crochet, wood crafts, antiques or other items that could be damaged.

-- Avoid hand lotion or perfumes as they will transfer to the exhibits. - Prepare and carry a fully stocked Judge's Kit.
+- Avoid using hand lotion or perfumes, as they may transfer to the exhibits. - Prepare and carry a fully stocked Judge's Kit.